FarmBot-Docs/farmbot-software/v14/The-FarmBot-Web-App/sequences/externally-defined-variables.md

 # Regimen header

 If you add your sequence to a regimen, then a variable form will be shown in the regimen's header.
 You can provide a value right there, or choose `Externally defined`, in which case you will need to provide a value in the event that runs the regimen (see below).
-Notice that the value you choose will be displayed in each regimen item that the value will be passed into.
+All regimen items will show the variables and the values that will be used when the sequence is run (either the explicitly set values in the regimen, or the variable’s default values).

 ![regimen variable form](_images/regimen_variable_form.png)